 There is one downside to the improved speed, reliability, efficiency, and stability of an SSD.
 The cells start to deteriorate after a few thousand cycles.
-This actually isn’t a big deal for normal, everyday consumer usage, as it could take decades or even centuries before the cells in the drive wear out, depending on the model of SSD.
+This actually isn’t a big deal for normal, everyday consumer usage.
+It could take decades or even centuries before the cells in the drive wear out, depending on the model of the SSD.

 That’s typical usage though.
-We assume a typical user isn’t flushing their entire hard drive every few days, removing all of the data and filling it back up again.
+We assume a typical user isn’t flushing their entire hard drive every few days.
+Then, removing all of the data, and filling it back up again.
 The average lifespan assumes you are just accessing files normally, using applications, occasionally creating, downloading, and deleting files of various sizes, etc.

 Disk Defrag reads all of the data on a drive and rewrites it as needed to organize it.
-This process is much more aggressive than normal everyday use and will reduce the lifespan of your SSD drive by a little bit each time it’s done.
+This process is much more aggressive than normal everyday use.
+Thus, it will reduce the lifespan of your SSD drive by a little bit each time it’s done.

 How Do I Tell If My Drive is an SSD?